-We started the morning at the Trailhead Café at the Samson Mall and ordered organic coffee and wrapped sandwiches to take with us in our backpacks.
+Our pick-up point was at the Samson Mall, so while we were waiting, we walked into the Trailhead Café to order organic coffee and wrapped sandwiches to take with us in our backpacks.
 I loved this sign that sits in the café.

 Moraine Lake – Can it get any bluer?

-The bus was a converted yellow school bus and most of its passengers had started in Banff.
-The first stop was to the Fairmont Chateau where most of them got off.
-We continued up the mountain until we reached Moraine Lake.
-Our guide suggested we climb up the Rockpile for a spectacular view of the lake before taking a stroll around it.
+We had already spent the day before hiking around Lake Louise so we continued up the mountain until we reached Moraine Lake.
+Our guide suggested we climb up the Rockpile to shoot the iconic shot of the lake before taking a stroll around it.

 She was right.
-The view was amazing!
-Moraine Lake is a jewel and was the most picturesque lake we visited on our trip.
-Climbing the Rockpile is a little challenging but steps lead to the top, so it isn’t that hard.
-The view was well worth it, and we spent time taking photos.
+The view was mindblowing!
+Moraine Lake is a jewel and as far as being picturesque, it doesn’t get any better than this.
+Climbing the Rockpile was a little challenging for this old girl, but steps lead up to the top, so it wasn’t that bad.
+The view was worth everything, and we spent plenty of time taking photos.

 Definition: Moraine – A moraine is any glacially formed accumulation of unconsolidated glacial debris that occurs in both currently and formerly glaciated regions on Earth, through geomorphological processes.
 That’s what gives Moraine Lake it’s vivid color.

 There’s a lovely lodge next to the lake with a restaurant and gift shop.
 We thought about going canoeing but didn’t think we’d have enough time before the bus came to pick us up.
 Instead, we walked along the lakeshore and meditated on a bench along the trail.